Khalid-Moukhtar/Portfolio/Nzmly.md

 - 🔒 Increased platform trust and credibility by aligning user needs with business objectives.
 - 🌟 Achieved greater user satisfaction by implementing features based on direct user feedback and insights.

-**Current Status:**
-The project is ongoing, with continuous efforts to refine and enhance the user experience based on user feedback and evolving market trends.

 **Documents:**
 - 🌐 [Nzmly.com](https://www.nzmly.com)
 - [Nzmly Themes Prioritization](https://github.com/user-attachments/files/16494886/Nzmly.Themes.Prioritization.pdf)